Ahmed-Dzair-Dev/Ikemen-Plus-Ultra-Linux/README.md

 - find linux alternatives for the unsupported or not working libs ( because " IPU " is a windows project )

-" compile the ssz lib to linux ( ssz.so ) "
+" compile the ssz lib to linux ( libssz.so ) " ✅

+" compile the rest of the game engine libs to linux "

+file.dll its now libfile.so ✅

+libmath.so ( not yet )

 - Remplace DirectX with OpenDX or DXVK